CarboxyDev/TankStars/README.md

-# DecaHex
+# TankStars

-Note: DecaHex is a placeholder name for the game
+This game is made using the Libgdx game development framework in Java